An introduction to the colourful cast of characters¶

 In practice, your email spam filter is a classic example.
 Trained on millions of emails marked “spam” or “not spam,” it learns that words like “free” and “Nigerian prince” are red flags.
 Occasionally, it gets overzealous and files your boss’s urgent email under junk because it contained the phrase “meet me tomorrow.”
 Meanwhile the actual spam about dubious pills slips through because the algorithm has decided it is probably a medical newsletter.

 There are privacy and security concerns too.
 If the training data contains sensitive information, a clever attacker could reverse-engineer the model.
-A health insurance predictor might accidentally reveal that people aged 30–40 who buy gluten-free pasta are high-risk.
+A health insurance predictor might accidentally reveal that people aged 30 to 40 who buy gluten-free pasta are high-risk.
 The model can also be poisoned with fake labels, turning a loyal spam filter into a willing accomplice for scam emails.

 Unsupervised learning¶